Gloria Swanson: Henri de la Falaise

 During the production of Madame Sans-Gêne, Swanson met her third husband, Henri, Marquis de la Falaise (commonly known as Henri de la Falaise), who had been hired to be her translator during the film's production.
 Though Henri was a Marquis and related to the famous Hennessy cognac family, he had no personal wealth.
 She had conceived a child with him before her divorce from Somborn was final, a situation that would have led to a public scandal and possible end of her film career.
 She had an abortion, which she later regretted.
 They married on January 28, 1925, after the Somborn divorce was finalized.
 Following a four-month recuperation from her abortion, they returned to the United States as European nobility.
 Swanson now held the title of Marquise.
 She received a huge welcome home with parades in both New York and Los Angeles.
 He became a film executive representing Pathé (USA) in France.
 This marriage ended in divorce in 1930.

-In spite of the divorce, they remained close and Falaise became a partner in her World War II efforts to aid potential scientist refugees fleeing from behind Nazi lines.
+In spite of the divorce they remained close, and Falaise became a partner in her World War II efforts to aid potential scientist refugees fleeing from behind Nazi lines.
 Swanson described herself as a "mental vampire", someone with a searching curiosity about how things worked, and who pursued the possibilities of turning those ideas into reality.
 In 1939, she created Multiprises, an inventions and patents company; Henri de la Falaise provided a transitional Paris office for the scientists and gave written documentation to authorities guaranteeing jobs for them.
 Viennese electronics engineer Richard Kobler, chemist Leopold Karniol, metallurgist Anton Kratky, and acoustical engineer Leopold Neumann, were brought to New York and headquartered in Rockefeller Center.
 The group nicknamed her "Big Chief".

-Joseph P. Kennedy
+Joseph P. Kennedy Sr.

-While still married to Henri, Swanson had a lengthy affair with the married Joseph P. Kennedy, father of future President John F. Kennedy.
-He became her business partner and their relationship was an open secret in Hollywood.
+While still married to Henri, Swanson had a lengthy affair with the married Joseph P. Kennedy Sr., father of future President John F. Kennedy.
+He became her business partner, and their relationship was an open secret in Hollywood.
 He took over all of her personal and business affairs and was supposed to make her millions.
 Kennedy left her after the disastrous Queen Kelly.